Isra1997/Device-Configuration-Software/README.md

+System requirements:
+<li>Docker installation</li>
+<li>Maven installation</li>

 To run and deploy the application:
 1. `
 mvn clean install
 `
 2. `
-cd into /tagret
+docker-compose up
 `

-3. `
-java -jar ConfigurationSoftware-0.0.1-SNAPSHOT.jar
-`

-4. Import the `Device.postman_collection.json` and start testing the endpoint on Postman.
+3. Import the `Device.postman_collection.json` and start testing the endpoint on Postman.

+To Stop the application run:
+1. `docker-compose down`